Ovarian cancer: Pharmacology

-Intraperitoneal chemotherapy has also been under investigation during the 2000s and 2010s for its potential to deliver higher doses of cytotoxic agent to tumors.
-Preliminary trials with cisplatin and paclitaxel have shown it is not well tolerated, but does improve survival, and more tolerable regimens are being researched.
+Intraperitoneal chemotherapy has also been under investigation during the 2000s and 2010s for its potential to deliver higher doses of cytotoxic agents to tumors.
+Preliminary trials with cisplatin and paclitaxel have shown that it is not well tolerated, but does improve survival, and more tolerable regimens are being researched.
 Cisplatin and paclitaxel are both being researched as intraperitoneal chemotherapy agents.
 A specific chemotherapy regimen for rare clear-cell cancers is also under investigation: irinotecan combined with cisplatin.

 PARP inhibitors have also shown promise in early trials, particularly in people with BRCA gene mutations, since the BRCA protein interacts with the PARP pathway.
 It is also being studied in recurrent ovarian cancer in general, where preliminary studies have shown longer PFS.
 Specifically, olaparib has shown greater survival compared to doxorubicin, though this treatment is still being investigated.
 It is not clear yet which biomarkers are predictive of responsiveness to PARP inhibitors.
 Rucaparib is another PARP inhibitor being researched in BRCA-positive and BRCA-negative recurrent advanced ovarian cancer.
 Niraparib is a PARP inhibitor being tested in BRCA-positive recurrent ovarian cancer.

 Tyrosine kinase inhibitors are another investigational drug class that may have applications in ovarian cancer.
-Angiogenesis inhibitors in the receptor tyrosine kinase inhibitor group, including pazopanib, cediranib, and nintedanib, have also been shown to increase progression free survival (PFS), but their benefit for overall survival has not been investigated as of 2015.
-Preliminary research showed that cediranib combined with platins in recurrent ovarian cancer increased the time to second recurrence by 3–4 months and increased survival by 3 months.
+Angiogenesis inhibitors in the receptor tyrosine kinase inhibitor group, including pazopanib, cediranib, and nintedanib, have also been shown to increase progression-free survival (PFS), but their benefit for overall survival has not been investigated as of 2015.
+Preliminary research showed that cediranib combined with platinum-based therapies in recurrent ovarian cancer increased the time to second recurrence by 3–4 months and increased survival by 3 months.
 MK-1775 is a tyrosine kinase inhibitor that is being used in combination with paclitaxel and carboplatin in platinum-sensitive cancers with p53 mutations.
 Nintedanib is being researched as a potential therapy in combination with cyclophosphamide for people with recurrences.